 If you want to enter into the seedy world of the dark web out of curiosity, I recommend that you resist the temptation.
 You will find nothing but trouble.

-If you think that the TOR browser will keep you anonymous then you are also making an assumption that you may not want to make.
-Law enforcement, the government, and others have great interest in the Dark Web and are looking out for the bad guys.
+If you think that the TOR browser will keep you anonymous, then you are making an assumption that you may not want to make.
+Law enforcement, the government, and others have a great interest in the Dark Web and are looking out for the bad guys.

 So don’t have too much confidence that you are invisible and anonymous.

 There are VPN apps and other ways that people to further enhance their privacy when accessing the dark web.
-But remember that the the good guys our out there and doing everything they can to clamp down on illegal activity.
-So, like I said, it is best to stay away.
+But remember that the good guys are out there and doing everything they can to clamp down on illegal activity.
+So, as I said, it is best to stay away.

 The Dark Web Scan

-There are many different companies starting to market their dark web scan services.
-These services allow you to scan the dark web for your private information – you can scan for thins like your email address, social security numbers, and other personal information.
+Many different companies are starting to market their dark web scan services.
+These services allow you to scan the dark web for your private information – you can scan for things like your email address, social security numbers, and other personal information.

 Some of these services, like Experian, allow you to scan for basic information at no cost.
 But they encourage you to sign up for a paid scanning service that will dig deeper and be of more value than a cursory scan.

-There is debate as to weather this type of scan is effective.
+There is debate as to whether this type of scan is useful.

-These scans access the dark web and analyze information from message boards, documents, etc. If your private information is found then you obviously want to take action by freezing your credit, reporting your credit cards as stolen, and taking other actions to mitigate the damage.
+These scans access the dark web and analyze information from message boards, documents, etc. If your private information is found then you want to take action by freezing your credit, reporting your credit cards as stolen, and taking other measures to mitigate the damage.

 But there is a high likely hood that these dark web scans do not detect effectively.
-If your personal data is for sale it is highly unlikely that the data is able to be scanned on the dark web.
-Your data would not be released and available on the dark web but it would be sold to a private buyer.
+If your data is for sale, it is highly unlikely that the information can be scanned on the dark web.
+Your data would not be released and available on the dark web, but it would be sold to a private buyer.
 The value of your private information would be diminished if it was posted on the dark web for anyone (Including the scanner) to see.